Malynnb/e-scooter-demand-intelligence-pipeline/README.md

 ### Transform

-The collected data was processed using Pandas:
+The collected data was transformed using Pandas:

-* Cleaned raw datasets
+* Parsing JSON responses
-* Standardized column names
+* Cleaning datasets
-* Parsed JSON responses
+* Standardizing columns
-* Combined API results into DataFrames
+* Creating DataFrames
-* Prepared data for database storage
+* Preparing data for database storage

 ### Load

-The transformed datasets were loaded into MySQL using SQLAlchemy.
+The processed datasets were loaded into MySQL using SQLAlchemy.

-Generated tables:
+Tables created:

 * cities
 * weather